patrickthomasius/Assignment-RAG/README.md

 afterwards run

 `docker-compose up ` to run the container.
 This starts the postgres service, runs the api, then waits a few seconds and then ingests a test query.
-The outputs are given in the terminal where these lines are executed.
+The outputs are given in the terminal where these lines are executed (therefore, dont add a -d flag).